urbanware-org/salomon/README.md

 ## Definition

-The *SaLoMon* project is a simple log file monitor and analyzer with various highlighting feratures which can also be used with other plain text files.
+The *SaLoMon* project is a simple log file monitor and analyzer with various highlighting features which can also be used with other plain text files.

 ## Details